Syracuse home collapses, hospitalizes 11

 “When we arrived there was a heavy odor of gas and power lines down,” Syracuse District Fire Chief Matthew Craner told The New York Times.
 “But other than that I have no other information on any possible causes.”

+A local non-profit, New Americans Forum, is now providing aid to both families in wake of the incident, the organization told syracuse.com.

+“(We’re) certainly feeling some level of relief right now at the condition of the victims, although very concerned that the three critically stable victims are among the three youngest,” Syracuse Mayor Ben Walsh said during a Wednesday morning press briefing.

-As of 7:30 p.m.
-Tuesday, Syracuse firefighters have completed one search of the home, and a secondary search is underway.
-They found no sign of additional people in the collapsed home, a fire department spokesperson told syracuse.com.
+Syracuse firefighters, the New York State Office of Fire Prevention and Control and a cadaver dog with the New York State Police conducted multiple searches through the debris Tuesday.
+They found no sign of additional people in the collapsed home, a SFD spokesperson told syracuse.com.
 Firefighters also inspected nearby homes for evidence of gas leaks.

-Gov. Kathy Hochul wrote in a Tuesday evening X post that she’s spoken with Syracuse Mayor Ben Walsh regarding the “tragic gas explosion.”
+Gov. Kathy Hochul wrote in a Tuesday evening X post that she’s spoken with Walsh regarding the “tragic gas explosion.”

 “New York State is offering assistance to emergency response teams on the ground and is ready to support in any way needed,” she wrote.

 Authorities originally believed between 17 and 20 people were inside the home at the time of the collapse but later determined there were 13 possible residents, according to syracuse.com.
-All 13 have been accounted for as of Tuesday evening, 11 of whom were later admitted at Upstate University Hospital.
+All 13 have been accounted for.

+Kim Wallenstein, the medical director of pediatric trauma at Upstate Golisano Children’s Hospital, said her department treated the multiple children injured in the explosion.
+The child victims primarily suffered second- and third-degree burns, fractures and head injuries, she said.

 Syracuse Fire Chief Michael Monds told reporters in a Tuesday press briefing the home collapsed onto a car, but the fire department’s investigation team has not determined whether the car had driven into the home prior to the collapse.
 Firefighters rescued one youth trapped in the car, he said.

-Note: UPDATE: This story was updated at 5:22 p.m. on June 20, 2024.